skybet/skybet.github.io/_posts/2015-11-21-leeds-meetups.md

 author:     alice_kaerast
 ---

 Last week saw our own Tech Talks featuring big data, working in a startup, and a roundup of news from Amazon's Re:Invent.
-And just this weekend is PHP East Midlands unconference.
+And just this weekend was PHP East Midlands unconference.
 Here's a look at what's happening around Leeds over the next week or so.

 * Tuesday 24th - [Leeds Devops](http://tmblr.co/ZdJfSq1xOBi9K) (sold out)
 * Tuesday 24th - [WordPress Leeds](https://www.eventbrite.co.uk/e/wordpress-leeds-november-tickets-19376611968)